sdsu-its/book-i-clicker-quickstart/README.md

 Once you login, all of your available courses will be listed.
 Choose the course that corresponds with the course name that you chose earlier.

-Once you select your course, you will be notified that your roster will not appear until you sync with your LMS; this message can be safely ignored, as you will sync your roster using the i&gt;clicker gradebook.
+Once you select your course, you will be notified that your roster will not appear until you sync with your LMS; this message can be safely ignored, as you will sync your roster using the i>clicker gradebook.

 Toolbar

 While you are polling your student,

-i&gt;clicker will display a small Toolbar on your screen, which displays pertinent information for both you and your students.
+i>clicker will display a small Toolbar on your screen, which displays pertinent information for both you and your students.

 The most important option is the Timer, by default, polls only close when you close them.
 Many users choose to have a “Count Down” timer which closes the poll automatically when the time elapses.